percona/psmysql-docs/docs/proxy-protocol-support.md

 You cannot have a proxied IP address that is `127.0.0.1` or `::1`, even if the IP address is in the proxy_protocol_networks.

-## Version specific information

-* 8.0.12-1: The feature was ported from *Percona Server for MySQL* 5.7.

 ## System variables

 ### `proxy_protocol_networks`